akyoto/q/docs/macho.md

 ## Notes

-MacOS requires including the headers in the __TEXT segment.
+- Headers must be included in the __TEXT segment.
+- Load command size must be divisible by 8.

 ## Links